January’s pieced and applique blocks for the In Our Garden BOM bring this year long block of the month quilt block collaboration to a close.

 It was early in February of 2017 when I worked on the block so the story in my mind while I was making him is that he is all dressed up to take Mrs. Turtle out for Valentine’s Day (or perhaps their anniversary) and he’s bringing her flowers.

 The background for Mr. Turtle’s shell is made from a scrap of the Round Elements fabric that I received for Quilt Mod’s Challenge.

 All of my scrap drawer versions of the appliqué blocks from the In Our Garden BOM will be used in their own quilt… just as soon as I can find the perfect sashing fabric.

 Please note: Unfortunately, Amy’s blocks no longer seem to be available.

 I want to take a moment to thank Amy and all the other designers for a fun year!

 Many of the pieced blocks tested my piecing skills and I am a better quilter because of that.

 It was through doing the appliqué blocks each month that I’ve discovered how fun and creative appliqué can be.
-So much so, that I’m planning my own Block of the Month for later this year called Aloha Days.

 All in all, it’s been an experience that I wouldn’t have wanted to miss!